Scribes: One Of The Noblest And Highly Recommended Professions In Ancient Egypt

 This early New Kingdom statue commemorates the scribe Minnakht ("Strength of Min") and demonstrates how ancient scribes read papyri – in a seated position on the floor with the text on their lap.
 Image credit: Walters Art Museum - Public Domain

-Scribes of ancient Egypt are known not only from tombs and representations, but also from papyri, various seals, and graffiti.
-At the ancient site in Gebelein, known for its cemetery, where archeological finds stretching from the Predynastic Period to the Middle Kingdom have been found, and among them, a beautiful example of a scribe's wooden box, containing lumps of black and red ink, papyri, reeds, and a mortar (dated to the fourth dynasty).
+The ancient site in Gebelein, known for its cemetery, has archeological finds stretching from the Predynastic Period to the Middle Kingdom, including a beautiful example of a scribe's wooden box containing lumps of black and red ink, papyri, reeds, and a mortar (dated to the fourth dynasty).

-Much of what we know today about ancient Egypt comes from the country's scribes, one of the most valuable professionals educated in the art of writing.
-This writing included hieroglyphics, hieratic scripts, and the demotic script (the first millennium BC), mainly used as shorthand, for commerce and arithmetic.
+Much of what we know today about ancient Egypt comes from the country's scribes, some of the most valuable professionals who were educated in writing.
+This writing included hieroglyphics, hieratic scripts, and the demotic script (the first millennium BC), mainly used as shorthand for commerce and arithmetic.

 Not Everyone Could Become A Scribe

-To become a scribe, attending a particular school for scribes was needed.
+A particular school was needed for scribes to become scribes.
 You would learn how to read and write hieroglyphics and hieratic scripts at this school.
 Usually, according to family tradition, the children of scribes became scribes.
-Sons of scribes were brought up in the same scribal tradition, sent to school, and inherited their fathers' positions after entering the civil service.
+They were brought up in the same scribal tradition, sent to school, and inherited their fathers' positions after entering the civil service.

 Statue of a scribe of the 5th dynasty, Museum at the necropolis of Saqqara; Catalogue Generale no. 63; statue belonged to a person called Ptahshepses and was found in Saqqara mastaba C10; numbering according to Maspero.
 Image credit: Harald Gaertner - CC BY-SA 3.0